Promote Your Book With Links You Probably Don’t Know About

 You can promote your book with links that are not only to your Amazon book page.

-When you are promoting your Kindle book or paperback, you promote your book with links to your book on your website, blog, Facebook, Twitter, and many more sites.
+When promoting your Kindle book or paperback, you promote your book with links on your website, blog, Facebook, Twitter, and many more sites.

-The chances are that you are posting at least a few links to your book for potential readers every day, like all published authors.
+The chances are that you post at least a few links to your book for potential readers every day, like all published authors.

-But if you keep using a direct link to your book on Amazon, or your free Kindle ebooks, people are not going to react well to seeing the same Amazon link over and over again.
+But if you keep using a direct link to your book on Amazon or your free Kindle ebooks, people will not react well to repeatedly seeing the same Amazon link.

 Promote your book with links